 I’m consulting for and appearing in a new television docudrama series, “How to Survive the End of the World”, spun off from EVACUATE EARTH which reruns occasionally on the National Geographic Channel.
 Check out two NEW EPISODES on Sunday July 20, 2014: “Micro Monsters”, and “Flooded Earth”, with the repeat “Hell on Earth” as a lead in, all starting at 8pm ET (but check listings – they change!)

 The new series premiered Dec.
 10, 2013 with a speculation on “weaponized” rabies, followed by a show on super-volcanoes, one on a snowball Earth (see video below,) and one on “monster storms”.
 Yet to air: floods and gray goo.
-See the National Geographic web site for times, and double-check your cable listings – the schedule seems to change from time to time.
+Click the image below for a preview:

 Okay, what is a futurist anyway?
 To me, a futurist is simply someone who imagines the future.
 So if you plan what to have for breakfast tomorrow, you are a futurist.
 Now, some try to predict the future (or pretend to) while others offer best or worst case scenarios, ideals or cautions to guide a thoughtful society.